-When speaking at the walking tour, back in May 2017, Jolie and Lucy realised there were many parallels between their work and both became excited at the prospect of working together.
-They began to meet regularly and dream over hot chocolates of how to get this exciting project off the ground, and this pop-up version of MOOP was born...
+When speaking to each other in the pub after the walking tour, back in May 2017, Jolie and Lucy realised there were many parallels between their work and both became excited at the prospect of working together.
+They began to meet regularly and dream, over many hot chocolates, how to get this exciting project off the ground...
+Thus, this pop-up version of MOOP was born...
 With much bigger dreams to follow.

 What's happened so far?